 Your puppy will be ready to come home at the age of 8 weeks old.
 Puppies will go to their Forever Homes with the following:

 Whether or not to crop is entirely up to the puppy buyer and solely at their expense.
 It is a matter of personal opinion, we have no preference whether you should crop your new pup.
 Should you wish to crop, please research the care required.
-Cropping requires daily taping and dressing of ears depending on each dog.
-While some ears stand sooner, it can take up to a year for dane ears to stand fully erect.
+Cropping requires consistent taping and dressing of ears depending on each dog.
+While some ears stand sooner, it can take a year or longer for dane ears to stand fully erect.
 It is important to follow-through on the taping until they stand.
 You may be able to locate a vet in your area who can tape for your if you are not confident in your taping skills.

 You may use your own vet to perform the cropping or we can have them cropped for you keep in mind that cropping is best done at 7 -8 weeks and you will not have your puppy until after he/she is 8 weeks.
 In some scenarios, cropping may be done later but it gets more difficult with age.
 Some vets will not perform the cropping after a certain age.
 Cropping is an art and skilled croppers are in high demand and may have lengthy waiting lists for weeks or months and should be prepared for well in advance.
 We cannot guarantee the results of ear cropping as much of the result is from the follow through with taping/dressing.
 The balance of Puppy purchase price (due at 5 weeks) and cropping fees must be paid in full prior to the procedure and there are no refunds if you change your mind after the puppy has been cropped.